openxpki/openxpki/doc/reference/configuration/realm.rst

 The *default* section is not necessary but useful to keep your config short and readable.
-These options are merged with the local ones, so any local variable is possible and you can overwrite any default at the local configuration (to clear a setting use an empty string).
+These options are merged with the local ones, so any local variable is possible and you can overwrite any default at the local configuration (to clear a setting use an empty string, the images hash is NOT merged recursively).

 **the idea of threads**